OpenSmpp/opensmpp/README.md

 Build and run Simulator with Docker:

-    $ ./scripts/docker-build
-    $ ./scripts/docker-run

-or use `docker compose`:

     $ docker-compose up -d

-Send requests to Simulator with Python:
+send requests to Simulator with Python client:

     $ cd client-py
     $ poetry install  # for the first time only
     $ ./bin/run

-in a separate terminal:
+and in a separate terminal:

-    $ docker logs -f opensmpp-simulator-1
+    $ docker logs -f opensmpp-sim-1

 # Versions